Calorimeter: Differential scanning calorimeter

 When suddenly heat is absorbed by the sample (e.g., when the sample melts), the signal will respond and exhibit a peak.

 From the integral of this peak the enthalpy of melting can be determined, and from its onset the melting temperature.

 Differential scanning calorimetry is a workhorse technique in many fields, particularly in polymer characterization.

 A modulated temperature differential scanning calorimeter (MTDSC) is a type of DSC in which a small oscillation is imposed upon the otherwise linear heating rate.

 This has a number of advantages.
 It facilitates the direct measurement of the heat capacity in one measurement, even in (quasi-)isothermal conditions.
 It permits the simultaneous measurement of heat effects that respond to a changing heating rate (reversing) and that don't respond to the changing heating rate (non-reversing).
 It allows for the optimization of both sensitivity and resolution in a single test by allowing for a slow average heating rate (optimizing resolution) and a fast changing heating rate (optimizing sensitivity).

-Safety screening:- DSC may also be used as an initial safety screening tool.
+A DSC may also be used as an initial safety screening tool.
 In this mode the sample will be housed in a non-reactive crucible (often gold, or gold-plated steel), and which will be able to withstand pressure (typically up to 100 bar).
 The presence of an exothermic event can then be used to assess the stability of a substance to heat.
-However, due to a combination of relatively poor sensitivity, slower than normal scan rates (typically 2–3°/min - due to much heavier crucible) and unknown activation energy, it is necessary to deduct about 75–100 °C from the initial start of the observed exotherm to suggest a maximum temperature for the material.
+However, due to a combination of relatively poor sensitivity, slower than normal scan rates (typically 2–3 °C per min) due to much heavier crucible, and unknown activation energy, it is necessary to deduct about 75–100 °C from the initial start of the observed exotherm to suggest a maximum temperature for the material.
 A much more accurate data set can be obtained from an adiabatic calorimeter, but such a test may take 2–3 days from ambient at a rate of 3 °C increment per half hour.